 RDA builds on AACR2 foundations, but RDA is a new standard for resource description and access, designed for the digital world.
 RDA has been designed to be compatible with legacy AACR2 records.

-The British Library has contributed to the development of RDA through participation on the Joint Steering Committee for Development of RDA.
+The British Library contributes to the development of RDA through participation on the Joint Steering Committee for Development of RDA.
 In 2007, the British Library also hosted a Data Model meeting which examined the fit between RDA and models used in other metadata communities, including the Dublin Core Metadata Initiative.

 RDA and AACR2: a hybrid transitional environment

-RDA records can be identified in MARC 21 by the presence of value i in the Descriptive cataloging form (LDR/18) AND value rda in Description conventions (040 $e).
-AACR2 records are identified by value a in the Descriptive cataloging form (LDR/18).
+RDA records can be identified in MARC 21 by the presence of value "i" in the Descriptive cataloging form (LDR/18) AND value "rda" in Description conventions (040 $e).
+AACR2 records are identified by value "a" in the Descriptive cataloging form (LDR/18).

 RDA and MARC 21

-Changes made to the MARC 21 format to accommodate RDA elements are documented on the MARC 21 website: http://www.loc.gov/marc/RDAinMARC29-9-12-11.html
+Changes made to the MARC 21 format to accommodate RDA elements are documented on the MARC 21 website.

 The British Library configures its systems to accommodate new or amended MARC fields.
 This will be a continuing process, as MARC 21 continues to develop to support RDA.
 Details of the Library's configuration can be obtained from email@example.com

 The British Library: